 The full report provides a monthly breakdown of the wind patterns for the particular site alongside the analysis tables providing percentage figures and actual figures for the frequency of wind at a certain direction and speed.

 A wind rose uses weather data to plot the wind observations by wind direction (plotted as the direction from which the wind is blowing from) and by wind speed (< 1 m/s, 1-3 m/s, 3-5 m/s and >5 m/s) to generate a graphical illustration of the annual, seasonal or monthly wind patterns for a particular station or location.

 This product is popular with wind farm developers looking to evaluate sites and potential site designs to optimise the use of wind.
 It can also help with HSE and environmental compliance regulations.

 A graphical annual or monthly representation of the direction and speed of the wind from compass point directions, typically over a 10-year period.

 The wind rose shows how often problems with crosswinds are likely to occur, on average.
 Gust maps and maximum gust analysis are also available.

-If you have a more specific request not covered by the products on these pages, contact our Customer Centre.
+If you have a more specific request not covered by the products on these pages, contact our Contact us.